saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 - If your AMI contains a CloudWatch agent, it’s **automatically installed on EC2 instances** when you create an EC2 Auto Scaling group.
 - With the stock Amazon Linux AMI, you need to install it (AWS recommends to install via yum).
+    - Ensure that an IAM Role with permissions to access CloudWatch is attached to the EC2 instances.

 ### Permission